iAmMrGrim/Emulated-Android-on-Kali-Live-USB/README.md

 ~~~~
 (do not run this with sudo because it will make a second file in the root and cause problems)
 ________________________
-running the two install files wine requires (note: just copy paste will not work)

-you have to add sudo at the start of the command and after the && where the second command begins

-once you click this screen your mouse and keyboard are locked inside the virtualbox
+when making the partition cfdisk says you are making the partition at /dev/sda1 but this is not correct.

+the partition is being made at /virtualbox/dev/sda1 on the new virtual hard drive we created
 ________________________
+once you click the virtualbox screen your mouse and keyboard are locked inside the virtualbox

 to get controll of your mouse or keyboard outside of the virtualbox press

 "Ctrl" button on the RIGHT side of the keyboard